MDAnalysis/MDAnalysisWorkshop-Intro0.5Day/INSTALL.md

 ### 1. Creating a workshop environment

+After cloning the workshop repository, you should be in the `feb24-ws` branch.
+You can check this using `git branch`, and swich if necessary using `git checkout feb24-ws`.

-To create an environment named `mda_workshop` with all the necessary Python dependencies:
+Run the following to create an environment named `mda_workshop` with all the necessary Python dependencies:

 ```bash
 conda env create --file=environment.yml